marieval/my-way-to-coding-2022/README.md

 This is a log of my way (back) to coding in 2022.

 ## Intro
 In 2017, during my maternity leave, I came across web development and I decided to learn how to build webpages from scratch.
 When I later came to JavaScript, I was excited even more.
-I love to think about what needs to be done, plan how to do it, how to divide it into smaller logical chunks, how these are interconnected.
+I love to think about what needs to be done, plan how to do it, how to divide it into smaller logical chunks, how these influence each other.

-I wanted to see the big picture and understand how all the things work together, so I learned also basics of other connected technologies on the backend.
+I wanted to see also the bigger picture and understand how all the things work together, so I learned also basics of other connected technologies on the backend.

 I learned mostly with online courses (Udemy, FreeCodeCamp, Codecademy and others), in-site courses (mostly by Czechitas) and attended frontend-meetups.